ccarpenterg/introNLP/README.md

 ### 2a) Natural Language Processing and Neural Networks

 In this notebook, we build and train a shallow neural network for the sentiment analysis of the IMDB Reviews Dataset.
-Since regular neural networks are not designed for processing sequences of vaiable length, we use the Gloval Average Pooling to convert sequence of vectors into a vector of the sequence's average.
-In this manner, we turn every IMDB review into a vector that represents..
-This average vector is then fed to a neural network with three layers: input layer, hidden layer and output layer.
+Since regular neural networks are not designed for processing sequences of variable length, we use the Gloval Average Pooling to convert sequence of word embedding vectors into one vector.
+In this manner, we turn every IMDB review into a vector that represents an embedding for the entire sequence.
+This vector is then fed to a neural network with three layers: input layer, hidden layer and output layer.

 The last layer contains only one neuron, and it represents the probability for a particular IMDB review to be positive.
 This last layer uses sigmoid as the activation function.

+Our model is trained as an end-to-end neural network, meaning that the network learns both the word embeddings and the layers' weights at the same time.

 Notebook:
 ([Jupyter nbviewer](https://nbviewer.jupyter.org/github/ccarpenterg/introNLP/blob/master/02a_NLP_and_neural_networks.ipynb))